Bhaskers-Blu-Org2/MCW-Optimized-architecture/Hands-on lab/HOL unguided - Optimized architecture.md

 #### Tasks to complete

--   Remove all the Existing Architecture resources that are no longer being used after the migration to Azure PaaS services
+-   Remove all the Existing Architecture resources that are no longer being used after the migration to Azure PaaS services.

 #### Exit criteria

--   The Azure resources for the Virtual Network and Virtual Machines of the Existing Architecture have been removed
+-   The Azure resources for the Virtual Network and Virtual Machines of the Existing Architecture have been removed.

--   The SQL Database remains
+-   The SQL Database remains.

 ## Exercise 8: Setup European web app tier instance